Can You Bisque and Glaze Fire Pottery at the Same Time?

 Why You Should Bisque Fire Pottery First

-Firing in pottery is when you heat the clay in a kiln to turn it into ceramic material, and there are many different types of Ceramics, based on the clay used for the process.
+Bisque Firing in pottery is heating the clay in a kiln to turn it into ceramic material, and there are many different types of ceramics based on the clay used.
 But do you have to bisque fire first?

 Bisque firing is intended to prepare the ceramic for glazing, so it’s easier to glaze, and the glaze also absorbs into the pores of the bisqueware.
 This is also an important process in pottery because many commercial glazes are made for bisqueware.